juhannam/gct634-2018/hw2/readme.md

 Now it is your turn.
 You should improve the baseline code by developing your own algorithm.
 There are many ways to improve it.
 The followings are possible ideas:

 * The first thing to do is to segment audio clips and generate more data.
 The baseline code utilizes the whole mel-spectrogram as an input to the network (e.g. 128x1287 dimensions).
 Try to make the network input between 3-5 seconds segment and average the predictions of the segmentations for an audio clip.
-* You can try 1D CNN or 2D CNN models by adjusting the following parameters
+* You can try 1D CNN or 2D CNN models and choose different model parameters:
     * Filter size
     * Pooling size
     * Stride size
     * Number of filters
     * Model depth

-* You should try different hyperparameters to train the model.
+* You should try different hyperparameters to train the model or optimizers
     * Learning rate
     * Patience value
     * Decreasing factor of learning rate
     * Minibatch size
     * Model depth
+    * Optimizers: SGD (with Nesterov momentum), Adam, RMSProp, ...

-* Also, you may try different parameters (e.g. hop and window size) to extract mel-spectrogram or different features as a input to the network (e.g. chroma features ...).
+* Also, you may try different parameters (e.g. hop and window size) to extract mel-spectrogram or different features as input to the network (e.g. MFCC, chroma features ...).

 ## Deliverables
 You should submit your Python code (.py files) and homework report (.pdf file) to KLMS.
 The report should include: